davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 * Ben's balance is stored as ~95.24 (100/1.05)
 * a year passes and aUNI yields 50% interest (it was a _very_ good year)
 * the new liquidity index is 1.575 (1.05 * 1.5)
-* I deposit 100 UNI
+* Matt deposits 100 UNI
-* my stored balance is ~63.49 (100 / 1.575)
+* Matt's stored balance is ~63.49 (100 / 1.575)
 * if Ben withdrew now, he could claim 150 UNI (95.24 * 1.575), which is expected
   because he earned 50% APY this past year
-* if I withdrew now, I could claim 100 UNI (63.49 * 1.575), which is expected
+* if Matt withdrew now, Matt could claim 100 UNI (63.49 * 1.575), which is expected
-  because I just deposited
+  because he just deposited
 * a governance proposal is issued for UNI
-* both Ben and I express our votes on the proposal to the aUNI contract
+* both Ben and Matt express our votes on the proposal to the aUNI contract
 * Ben expresses a "For" preference
-* I express an "Against" preference
+* Matt expresses an "Against" preference
-* the aUNI contract can use our stored balances at the proposal block to determine our relative voting weights: Ben has 50% more voting weight than me (95.24 stored balance vs 63.49)
+* the aUNI contract can use our stored balances at the proposal block to determine our relative voting weights: Ben has 50% more voting weight than Matt (95.24 stored balance vs 63.49)

 Aave's clever interest implementation neatly accommodates the exact information